semaki2000/PyTeRor/README.md

 Runs with python 3.10 <=

-Do we have to handle a case where two clones: one parametrized, one not?
+Do we have to handle a case with two clones: one parametrized, one not?
 What would this case look like

 TODO:
 1. Currently we refactor into the 'first occurence' (whatever nicad gives us first.).
 Can cause problem with undefined variables

 2. requirements.txt

 3. when -m/--mark flag is used, add custom mark to pytest.ini file.
 (How to find pytest.ini file?)

-4. Change os.system to subprocess module
+Only do this if we want to keep -m

-5. FIX THIS: currently, different these aren't clones:
+4. FIX THIS: currently, these aren't clones:
 ```python

 @pytest.mark.test